Brake Booster Adjustment Rod

 • Increased Pedal Travel: If you notice that you're pushing the pedal further than usual to achieve the same braking effect, this is a clear sign that the booster rod may need adjustment.
 This can be linked to wear and tear, or an improperly adjusted rod.

 • Uneven Braking: If one side of the vehicle brakes noticeably differently from the other, this problem is less likely due solely to the booster rod and more indicative of issues with the brake calipers, pads, or other components.
-However, if accompanied by the other symptoms mentioned above, it could still be a contributing factor worth investigating alongside other possible issues.
+Still, if accompanied by the other symptoms mentioned above, it could still be a contributing factor worth investigating alongside other possible issues.

 Diagnosing the Problem: Is it the Brake Booster Rod?